Dr. Mark Goodwin Named Interim Dean of the Neuhoff Institute

 me here," said Schmisek.
 "A vibrant Catholic faith, responsive to the needs of the

-of Ministry in particular and the university in general.
+Institute in particular and the university in general.
 This is a remarkable place

 with tremendous potential, and I am proud to have served as the School's founding